 The Carruthers Center for Inner City Studies (CCICS) is located in Chicago's historic Bronzeville neighborhood.
 Established in 1966, CCICS is recognized worldwide as an African-centered institution of higher learning that maintains a scholar-activist tradition and a warm, caring educational climate.
 The Bachelor of Arts and Master of Arts degrees in Inner City Studies Education prepares students to work as professionals in a multiplicity of inner city agencies, institutions, and organizations, both public and private.

-El Centro is one of Northeastern Illinois University’s campuses.
 Since 1968, El Centro Campus has been a focal point of access to higher education opportunities for the Latino community.
 It provides educational opportunities within a culturally comfortable and easily accessible setting.
-The caring staff members of the El Centro Campus family are dedicated to helping students reach their academic, personal, and professional goals.
-The El Centro Campus offers general education courses leading to bachelor’s degrees offered at Northeastern and provides comprehensive academic support for students.
+The caring staff members of El Centro are dedicated to helping students reach their academic, personal, and professional goals.
+El Centro offers general education courses leading to bachelor’s degrees offered at Northeastern and provides comprehensive academic support for students.

 El Centro welcomes applications from all students seeking higher education and takes pride in supporting students of diverse backgrounds.
 General admission criteria of the University for freshmen and transfer students are followed.
-In addition, students who do not met the general admission criteria and demonstrate academic potential may be considered for admission to Northeastern through El Centro Campus.
+In addition, students who do not met the general admission criteria and demonstrate academic potential may be considered for admission to Northeastern through El Centro.
 This campus also serves the community through our Community Education Program in partnership with community organizations in the neighborhoods of Albany Park, Hermosa, Logan Square, and Avondale.
 English as a Second Language (ESL) and computer literacy workshops are offered, as well as seminars on education, immigration, health, and housing.

-The current El Centro Campus facility is easily accessible by public transportation and via major highways.
+The current El Centro facility is easily accessible by public transportation and via major highways.
 It is also close to residents of the West Town, Hermosa, Humboldt Park, and Logan Square neighborhoods.